 This term, I have lectures on Tuesdays and Wednesdays, and although you might think that means extra long weekends every weekend, I encourage you to think again!
 I personally love Mondays.
 Since we don’t have class, I don’t find it to be as shocking a start to the week as I did in undergrad; I see it as a great opportunity to organize myself, plan my week, and get some study time in.
 For planning and private study, I am most productive at a University study space, rather than at home or a café.
 Additionally, the university has printers and other “luxuries” I don’t have at home, so for an all-around productive day, campus is the place to be!

 My usual Mondays include a planning session at the library, where I also print my lecture slides for the week and download any newly posted readings or documents necessary.
 This is followed by a workout at the gym.
-Next, I make use of the microwave and hot water taps at the Department of Health Sciences to prepare and enjoy my packed lunch, and then I’m back at the library for private study and/or assessment progress.
+Next, I make use of the microwave and hot water taps in Health Sciences to prepare and enjoy my packed lunch, and then I’m back at the library for private study and/or assessment progress.
 The library has plenty of quiet study spaces, but I prefer those labeled “studious buzz”, as I feel the atmosphere encourages collective productivity, even if I am studying alone.
 I am almost always able to use a desktop computer without waiting, which I find easier to edit coursework on than my laptop.
 As a Mac user, I am grateful for the University’s many iMacs and up-to-date software.
 Once every few Mondays, I meet my dissertation supervisors to go over what I have been working on, outline further steps, and assign action items to be completed by our next meeting.
 A well-used Monday is a great way to set myself up for a successful and productive week.

 Tuesdays and Wednesdays – lecture days – are the ones I look forward to the most!
 Although private and/or group study outside of lectures is interesting and useful, what goes on between 9am and 4pm on lecture days is stimulating enough to keep my brain busy for (at least) the rest of the week.
 Whether we are learning about health systems, infectious disease, behavioral economics, study design, or epidemiology, everyone brings fascinating knowledge, experience, and views to the discussion.